CleverCloud/cliparse-node/README.md

   see below)
  - `parser`: the parser used to parse the value.
 Default value: `stringParser` which is a noop parser returning the string.
- - `helpT`: a single-line description of what the option is about.
+ - `description`: a single-line description of what the option is about.
 Default
    value: the empty string.
  - `required`: make option mandatory
- - `defaultValue`: value used if the option is not given any value.
+ - `default`: value used if the option is not given any value.
 If set, overrides the `required` setting.